 Download & Other Tools

-- Definition: Percentage of all public school students tested in 3rd grade who scored proficient or advanced on the English Language Arts California Standards Test, by race/ethnicity (e.g., 63% of Filipino 3rd graders in California scored proficient or advanced in 2013).
+- Definition: Percentage of all public school students tested in grades 3-11 who completed the English Language Arts/Literacy (ELA) California Assessment of Student Performance and Progress (CAASPP) test with a score of Standard Met or Exceeded, by race/ethnicity (e.g., 59% of multiracial students in California scored at or above their grade-level standard in 2015).

-- Footnote: Years presented are the final year of a school year (e.g., 2012-2013 is shown as 2013).
-The "Multiracial" category was created in 2010; therefore, data for this group are not available in earlier years.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 estimated students with proficient or advanced scores.
+- Footnote: The year presented is the year in which the test was administered.
+For an explanation of the standards, by grade, see the CAASPP website.
+LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 estimated students with scores meeting or exceeding the standard.
 N/A means that data are not available.

 - Measures of Reading Proficiency on Kidsdata.org

 On kidsdata.org, reading proficiency is measured by the percentage public school students meeting or exceeding their grade-level standard on the California Assessment of Student Performance and Progress (CAASPP) in English Language Arts.* These data are available by English fluency, race/ethnicity, and socioeconomic status.*For an explanation of the standards, by grade, see http://caaspp.cde.ca.gov/sb2015/UnderstandingCAASPPReports#a.

 - Bullying/Harassment (Student Reported), by Grade Level

 - Bullying/Harassment for Bias-Related Reason (Student Reported), by Grade Level

 - Disability as Reason for Bullying/Harassment (Student Reported), by Grade Level

 - Gender as Reason for Bullying/Harassment (Student Reported), by Grade Level